papiodesu/leptos_book/src/ssr/23_ssr_modes.md

 	<source src="https://github.com/leptos-rs/leptos/blob/main/docs/video/out-of-order.mov?raw=true" type="video/mp4">
 </video>

-4. **Out-of-order streaming**: Like synchronous rendering, serve an HTML shell that includes "fallback」 for any 「<Suspense/>」.
-But load data on the **server**, streaming it down to the client as it resolves, and streaming down HTML for 「<Suspense/>" nodes, which is swapped in to replace the fallback.
+4. **Out-of-order streaming**: Like synchronous rendering, serve an HTML shell that includes "fallback" for any "<Suspense/>".
+But load data on the **server**, streaming it down to the client as it resolves, and streaming down HTML for "<Suspense/>" nodes, which is swapped in to replace the fallback.

 - _Pros_: Combines the best of **synchronous** and **"async"**.
   - Fast initial response/TTFB because it immediately sends the whole synchronous shell
   - Fast total time because resources begin loading on the server.
   - Able to show the fallback loading state and dynamically replace it, instead of showing blank sections for un-loaded data.
 - _Cons_: Requires JavaScript to be enabled for suspended fragments to appear in correct order.
-(This small chunk of JS streamed down in a "<script>」 tag alongside the 「<template>」 tag that contains the rendered 「<Suspense/>" fragment, so it does not need to load any additional JS files.)
+(This small chunk of JS streamed down in a "<script>" tag alongside the "<template>" tag that contains the rendered "<Suspense/>" fragment, so it does not need to load any additional JS files.)

-5. **Partially-blocked streaming**: “Partially-blocked” streaming is useful when you have multiple separate "<Suspense/>」 components on the page.
-It is triggered by setting 「ssr=SsrMode::PartiallyBlocked」 on a route, and depending on blocking resources within the view.
-If one of the 「<Suspense/>」 components reads from one or more “blocking resources” (see below), the fallback will not be sent; rather, the server will wait until that 「<Suspense/>」 has resolved and then replace the fallback with the resolved fragment on the server, which means that it is included in the initial HTML response and appears even if JavaScript is disabled or not supported.
-Other 「<Suspense/>」 stream in out of order, similar to the 「SsrMode::OutOfOrder" default.
+5. **Partially-blocked streaming**: “Partially-blocked” streaming is useful when you have multiple separate "<Suspense/>" components on the page.
+It is triggered by setting "ssr=SsrMode::PartiallyBlocked" on a route, and depending on blocking resources within the view.
+If one of the "<Suspense/>" components reads from one or more “blocking resources” (see below), the fallback will not be sent; rather, the server will wait until that "<Suspense/>" has resolved and then replace the fallback with the resolved fragment on the server, which means that it is included in the initial HTML response and appears even if JavaScript is disabled or not supported.
+Other "<Suspense/>" stream in out of order, similar to the "SsrMode::OutOfOrder" default.

-This is useful when you have multiple "<Suspense/>」 on the page, and one is more important than the other: think of a blog post and comments, or product information and reviews.
-It is _not_ useful if there’s only one 「<Suspense/>」, or if every 「<Suspense/>」 reads from blocking resources.
-In those cases it is a slower form of 「async" rendering.
+This is useful when you have multiple "<Suspense/>" on the page, and one is more important than the other: think of a blog post and comments, or product information and reviews.
+It is _not_ useful if there’s only one "<Suspense/>", or if every "<Suspense/>" reads from blocking resources.
+In those cases it is a slower form of "async" rendering.

 - _Pros_: Works if JavaScript is disabled or not supported on the user’s device.
 - _Cons_